NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_06_celltype.md

 Do you think that the methods overlap well?
 Where do you see the most inconsistencies?

-In this case we do not have any ground truth, and we cannot say wich method performs best.
+In this case we do not have any ground truth, and we cannot say which method performs best.
 You should keep in mind, that any celltype classification method is just a prediction, and you still need to use your common sense and knowledge of the biological system to judge if the results make sense.

 # Save data
 Finally, lets save the data with predictions.